netdata/netdata/collectors/diskspace.plugin/README.md

 # diskspace.plugin

 This plugin monitors the disk space usage of mounted disks, under Linux.
+To be able to get the statistics, Netdata needs to have the search permission on the mount point.

 Two charts are available for every mount:
  - Disk Space Usage